donovanglover/hyprdim/README.md

 # hyprdim

-hyprdim is a daemon that automatically dims windows when switching between them.
+hyprdim is a daemon that automatically dims windows in Hyprland when switching between them.

 ## Advantages